Disease Guide ·Mast Cell Tumor (Cancer) ·2026

 What Is a Mast Cell Tumor

-Mast cell tumors grow from mast cells — part of the immune system found in skin and other tissues.
-They're the most common skin cancer in dogs, making up roughly 20% of all skin tumors.
-The exact cause is unknown, but genetics play a strong role.
-Tumors are graded I through III — grade determines how aggressively the cancer behaves.
+Mast cell tumors grow from immune system mast cells in skin and tissues.
+The most common skin cancer in dogs - roughly 20% of all skin tumors.
+Genetics play a strong role.
+Graded I-III - grade determines aggressiveness.
 Accounts for 20% of all skin tumors in dogs

 Symptoms - What to Watch For

-A lump or bump on or under the skin that may change size — sometimes swelling and shrinking.
-Redness or irritation around the lump.
+A lump or bump on/under skin that may change size or swell with redness/irritation.
 The tumor may ulcerate or bleed.
-Some dogs develop vomiting, loss of appetite, or bloody stool if the tumor releases histamine.
-Any new or changing skin lump should be checked.
+Some dogs develop vomiting, appetite loss, or bloody stool if tumor releases histamine.
+Any new or changing skin lump warrants a vet check.
 Tumors can change size rapidly

 Diagnosis - $500-$1,500